-It may be beneficial to perform a soft tissue graft to obtain stronger and natural appearing gum tissue in the area around the implant.
-This process involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
-Most often, it is a brief and relatively comfortable procedure.
+Your surgeon may recommend a soft tissue graft, which provides stronger and more natural-looking gum tissue in the area around the implant.
+A soft tissue graft involves moving a small amount of healthy gum tissue from one part of your mouth to the area around the implant.
+This is usually a very short and comfortable procedure.

 When Are Dental Implants Placed?